HoSiewKhui/Modern-Chinese-Proverbs/Articles/tan-ji-bi-shi.md

 **Creative Commons License**
 Licensed under CC BY 4.0 — credit to Ho Siew Khui 何小驹 (Hé Xiǎojū) as required under the terms.

-**Transparency statement:**
+**Transparency statement**
 Drafted with AI assistance for clarity; proverb and insights are original by Ho Siew Khui 何小驹 (Hé Xiǎojū)

 _______________________________________